sligtenberg/job-applicant-report/README.md

 FontStyle.js styles table cells with inline styling.
 It can easily be bypassed.

-## Local Implementation
+## Local implementation

 Repo: https://github.com/sligtenberg/job-applicant-report/tree/main
 Node Version: v20.11.0

-To run on a deveopment server:
+To run on a development server:
  - Clone the repo down to your local environment.
  - Install dependencies: $ npm install

 If you are on a mac, the following commands should work:

  - Start development server: $ json-server db.json
-  - In a separate terminal windown run the frontend in a browser: $ npm start
+  - In a separate terminal window run the frontend in a browser: $ npm start

 If you are using Windows, try the following instead: